 First, explain to them that it has nothing to do with cleanliness – like we said before, lice actually like the cleanest hair!
 Then, carefully clarify where they got the lice from.
 Tell them they got it from someone else who already had it.
 Make sure you mention that it’s nothing to be ashamed of- 6-12 million other kids get it each year.
 Then, explain that you will sift through their hair for a long time to remove the lice.
 Remember, don’t use the word bug!

 As a parent, don’t panic.
-Many other moms have experienced the same thing (just check out our ModernMom Chronicles!).
 Just follow our expert prevention methods to avoid the little buggers.